 The majority of training is carried out at the University of Michigan Medical Center, which includes the University Hospital and the adjacent C. S. Mott Children's Hospital.
 Outpatient clinics and ambulatory surgery centers are situated "off-campus", but these facilities are within 2-3 miles of the Medical Center.

 The rotation schedule (see grid below) is set up in blocks to allow continuous immersion in the practice of these faculty members.
-The fellow accompanies the faculty member to both the clinic and the operating room during these rotations, providing continuity of care between the initial evaluation, the operative management, and postoperative rehabilitation of each patient.
+The fellows accompany the faculty member to both the clinic and the operating room during these rotations, providing continuity of care between the initial evaluation, the operative management, and postoperative rehabilitation of each patient.
 Each four-month block will focus on specific clinic skills and surgeries that fall within the area of expertise of the faculty in charge.
 Typically, the fellows are given incrementally increased responsibility throughout the year, as they move through the program.

 ||Plastics - Trauma/Tumors